 Both do the same thing regarding purpose: giving discounts to the individuals who use them.
-Although their objective is the same, digital coupons are cheaper since there is no cost for making them.
+Although their objective is the same, digital coupons are cheaper since they are not expensive.
 Thus, the virtual versions overshadow traditional ones in most cases.

 Some industries greatly benefited from coupon codes

 The perks of online offers are shown in the casino industry when exponential growth happened during the early 2000s once they started using digital coupons.